 ShopperTrak reports that Black Friday sales fell 12% in 2015 compared to 2014.
 Considering the entire 4-day weekend (Thanksgiving Day through Sunday), sales at brick-and-mortar retailers fell 10.4% to $20.4 billion last year.

 The net result of trying to expand Black Friday, according to RetailNext, has been a dilution with Friday, Dec.
 23, expected to be the new biggest shopping day of the year, dropping Black Friday down to the number 3 slot, after that date and Super Saturday, Dec.
 17.

 Thanksgiving Day won’t even be in the top 10.
 In fact, the balance of the top 10 biggest shopping days this year will all be in December, after Black Friday.

 All About Combating e-Commerce

 While many retailers are backing off and closing on Thanksgiving, others will continue to try to gain additional sales and strip customers from online retailers by staying open.
 They include: Best Buy Co.
-(NYSE:BBYC), Kohl’s Corp.
+(NYSE:BBYA), Kohl’s Corp.
 (NYSE:KSSC), Macy’s Inc. (NYSE:MC), Sears Holdings Corp.
 (NASDAQ:SHLDD), Target Corp.
-(NYSE:TGTC) and Wal-Mart Stores Inc. (NYSE:WMTC).
+(NYSE:TGTB) and Wal-Mart Stores Inc. (NYSE:WMTC).